 Craving caffeine?
 We have you covered.
 Reno Tahoe has enough coffee shops and roasteries to keep you going all day.
 Cozy up near the Truckee River at Hub Coffee Roasters, try one of Old World Coffee’s unique creations (the vanilla lavender latte and hot chocolate are a couple favorites) or order a coffee creation almost too pretty to drink at Coffeebar.

-Reno Tahoe is synonymous with world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
-Explore one of our world-class results, or for the seasoned veteran, strap your skis to your back and explore our backcountry trails.
+Reno Tahoe is synonymous with picturesque winter activities and world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
+Explore one of our world-class resorts, or for the seasoned veteran, strap your skis to your back and explore our backcountry trails.
 Another exhilarating way to get outdoors on skis this winter is cross-country skiing on Reno Tahoe’s network of groomed trails.

 Sliding down a hill in the snow doesn’t have to be done on skis or a snowboard.
 Embrace your inner child and check out one of the many local sledding and tubing areas.
 In addition to their traditional snow tubing experience, Palisades Tahoe’s Disco Tubing is a unique snow tubing experience that lights up the night on select dates throughout the season.
 Boreal Mountain’s Tahoe Tubing offers guests the fun of tubing, with less effort by providing tubes, groomed runs and a magic carpet to take tubers back up the hill.
 Interested in exploring sledding hills on your own?
 Spooner Summit, Tahoe Meadows and Galena Creek Park are a few popular and easily-accessible areas.

 For those who crave a bit of an adrenaline rush, snowmobiling tours around Lake Tahoe satisfy that need for speed while also giving you the chance to experience the winter wonderland.